A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: Introduction

 The paper is organized as follows.
-In Sec. \ref{sec_basic}, we recall the basic equations of cosmology that will be needed in our study.
-In Sec. \ref{sec_early}, we describe the transition between the vacuum energy era and the $\alpha$-era in the early universe.
-In Sec. \ref{sec_late}, we describe the transition between the $\alpha$-era and the dark energy era in the late universe.
-In Sec. \ref{sec_g}, we introduce the general model where vacuum energy $+$ $\alpha$-era $+$ dark energy are described by the quadratic equation of state (\ref{intro2}).
+In Section \ref{sec_basic}, we recall the basic equations of cosmology that are needed in our study.
+In Section \ref{sec_early}, we describe the transition between the vacuum energy era ($\rho_P$) and the $\alpha$-era in the early universe.
+In Section \ref{sec_late}, we describe the transition between the $\alpha$-era and the dark energy era ($\rho_{\Lambda}$) in the late universe.
+In Section \ref{sec_g}, we introduce the general model where vacuum energy $+$ $\alpha$-era $+$ dark energy are described by the quadratic equation of state (\ref{intro2}).
 This model reveals a nice ``symmetry'' between the early universe (vacuum energy $+$ $\alpha$-era) and the late universe ($\alpha$-era $+$ dark energy).
 These two phases are described by two polytropic equations of state with index $n=+1$ and $n=-1$ respectively.
-The mathematical formulae in the early and in the late universe are then strikingly symmetric.
+The mathematical formulae in the early and in the late universe are strikingly symmetric.
 Furthermore, the cosmological density $\rho_{\Lambda}$ in the late universe plays a role similar to the Planck density $\rho_P$ in the early universe.
-They represent fundamental upper and lower density bounds differing by $122$ orders of magnitude.
+They represent fundamental lower and upper density bounds differing by $122$ orders of magnitude.
 Interestingly, these densities $\rho_P$ and $\rho_{\Lambda}$ (together with $\alpha$) appear as the coefficients of the equation of state (\ref{intro2}).
-Therefore, this equation of state provides a ``unification'' of vacuum energy and dark energy.
+Therefore, this equation of state provides a~``unification'' of vacuum energy and dark energy.
+We propose to interpret vacuum energy, radiation and dark energy as a ``generalized radiation'' described by the equation of state (\ref{intro2}) with $\alpha=1/3$ and treat baryonic matter and dark matter as independent species.
+This leads to Equation (\ref{smx2}) that generalizes Equation (\ref{smx1}) of the standard $\Lambda$CDM model.
+This equation avoids the primordial singularity and describes the whole evolution of the universe from the early inflation to the late accelerating expansion.
+In Appendix \ref{sec_sft}, we develop a scalar field theory and derive the potential $V(\phi)$ associated with the quadratic equation of state (\ref{intro2}).
+This potential (see Equations (\ref{sft6})--(\ref{unif1})) unifies the inflaton potential in the early universe (see Equation (\ref{early15b})) and the quintessence potential in the late universe (see Equation (\ref{hel2})).

-\section{Basic equations of cosmology}
+\section{Basic Equations of Cosmology}